aoki-n1/draft-nobuo-scitt-extension-schemer/draft-nobuo-scitt-use-cases-extension.md

 Additionally, modern computer systems adopt a variety of architectures and infrastructures.
 Similar to the increasing complexity of software stacks, computer architectures continue to evolve to keep pace with advancements in applications and hardware.

-End-consummers want:
+End-consumers want:

-- all hardware and software components required to build a computer system are displayed
+- all hardware and software components required to build a computer systems are displayed
 - the ability to identify and retrieve all components from a secure and tamper-proof location  - to receive an alert when a vulnerability scan detects a known security issue on a running component
-- verifiable proofs on build process and build environment with all supplier tiers to ensure end to end build quality and security
+- verifiable proofs on build process and build environment with all supplier tiers to ensure end-to-end build quality and security

 SCITT provides a standardized way to:

 - provide a tiered and transparent framework that allows for verification of integrity and authenticity of the integrated hardware and software at both component and product level before using
 - notify hardware and software integrators of vulnerabilities identified during security scans of running components
-- provide valid annotstions on build integrity to ensure conformance
+- provide valid annotations on build integrity to ensure conformance
 - provide an interface that reconciles the division of responsibilities between the software and hardware sides